Circumventing JS Obfuscation Techniques

 In this snippet alone, multiple modifications can be noticed

-1. JavaScript's sequence operator is used to chain instructions at a return statement.
+- JavaScript's sequence operator is used to chain instructions at a return statement.

-2. At the start of most functions, a variable is defined prefixed with f_a_ with multiple letters as keys which each hold a specific hexadecimal value.
-These values are then used in a function which resolves a string from a long array of strings.
+with multiple letters as keys which each hold a specific hexadecimal value.
+These values are then used in a function which resolves a string from a long array of strings. - Long strings have been split up and get put together at runtime.
+These strings can get resolved or can hardcoded loosely in the code.

-5. Simple property accessors which could use dot notation use bracket notation with a string instead.
+respectively.
+This is also a way of saving some network bandwidth as they need less characters than true and less. - Simple property accessors which could use dot notation use bracket notation with a string instead.
 It's a simple inconvenience.

 Coding